Alson71/TELUS-Helper/README.md

 # Purpose
-A project to help Data Analysts working under TELUS International compile their earnings per task type.
+A project to help Data Analysts at TELUS International track their earnings per task type.
+A timer is also provided for accurate task timing.

 # Screenshots
 Start Screen